Excluding cosmetic surgeries on hyperbolic 3-manifolds: Procedure and results using hyperbolic tools

 \subsubsection{Step 6.
 Compare hyperbolic slopes.}

-For every $p > 0$ such that $\calH^p \neq \emptyset$, and every pair $(s,t) \in \calH^p \times \calT^p$ such that $s \neq t$, we try to distinguish $N(s)$ from $N(t)$ using (mostly hyperbolic invariants).
+For every $p > 0$ such that $\calH^p \neq \emptyset$, and every pair $(s,t) \in \calH^p \times \calT^p$ such that $s \neq t$, we try to distinguish $N(s)$ from $N(t)$ using (mostly hyperbolic) invariants.
 We proceed as follows.
 First, try to distinguish $N(s)$ and $N(t)$ using their volumes, which have been rigorously computed using interval arithmetic.
 Second, try to distinguish $N(s)$ and $N(t)$ using the Chern--Simons invariant, which can also be computed using interval arithmetic modulo $\pi^2 / 2$.
 (The Chern--Simons invariant is sensitive to orientation, so this can be particularly useful in the setting where $N(s)$ and $N(t)$ are known to be a chirally cosmetic pair and we are looking for purely cosmetic surgeries.)
-Third, compare the core homology invariants $\calD( N(s), n)$ and $\calD(N(t), n)$ for degree $n \leq 7$.
+Third, try to distinguish $N(s)$ from $N(t)$ using their (verified) complex length spectra up to some cutoff.
+Fourth, compare the core homology invariants $\calD( N(s), n)$ and $\calD(N(t), n)$ for degree $n \leq 7$.
 If any of the above tests succeeds, we have rigorously distinguished $N(s)$ from $N(t)$.

-If the above tests fail, the program tries to distinguish $N(s)$ from $N(t)$ using their complex length spectra up to some cutoff.
-Unlike the above-mentioned hyperbolic invariants, this is currently nonrigorous, but it still provides suggestive information.